Louisville Market Watch

 Chart of home prices by county.
 Louisville Kentucky 2019

 Here you see the average sale price of homes by county, in and around Louisville, Kentucky for 2019.
-(Verticlle axis value have been modified from last year.)
+(Vertical axis values have been modified from last year.)

 Home Prices by County: Observations